Silverthorne Short-Term Rental Rules

 As part of the 2018 Silverthorne short-term rental ordinance, the Town created a new role, the Silverthorne Responsible Agent.
 Section 1-16-2 of the ordinance defines the Silverthorne Responsible Agent as “an individual who is available for immediately responding to any issues arising from the Short Term Rental Property 24 hours per day, 7 days per week.
 A licensee may, at the licensee’s option, identify an Alternate Responsible Agent to act for the licensee if the Responsible Agent, for any reason, is not successfully contacted by the Town in response to a complaint.
 The Responsible Agent may be the Owner.”

 To obtain a Silverthorne short-term rental license, the Town requires each owner to name a Responsible Agent.
 The Silverthorne STR ordinance contains some of the strictest Responsible Agent requirements anywhere across Summit County.
-More specifically, when a complaint comes in to the Hotline and is directed to the Responsible Agent, the ordinance directs the Responsible Agent to resolve the complaint issue within 60 minutes, or within only 30 minutes if the problem occurs in a timeframe from 11:00PM to 7:00AM.
+More specifically, when a person calls the Hotline with a complaint, it is immediately directed to the Responsible Agent.
+The Silverthorne STR ordinance directs the Responsible Agent to resolve the complaint issue within 60 minutes, or within only 30 minutes if the problem occurs in a timeframe from 11:00PM to 7:00AM.

 Silverthorne Short-Term Rental Occupancy Limits

 As part of the 2018 Silverthorne short-term rental ordinance, the Town also established occupancy limits for Silverthorne short-term rentals.
 In that regard, Section 1-6-8(f) states that a Silverthorne short-term rental property “shall not be more than two persons per bedroom plus two.”
-The Town Council also declared that the number of bedrooms in a Silverthorne short-term rental property would be based on what’s listed in the Summit County Assessor’s records.
+The Town Council also declared that the number of bedrooms in a Silverthorne short-term rental property would be based on what’s listed in the Summit County GIS Parcel Query Tool.

 Silverthorne Short-Term Rental License Fees